nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 to define and enforce the C++ coding style.
 Clang-format can be easily integrated with modern IDEs or run manually on the command-line.

+Besides clang-format, |ns3| adopts other coding-style guidelines that are not covered by clang-format, which are explained in this document.
+Read the ``check-style-clang-format.py`` section below for information on how to use this Python script to check and fix all formatting guidelines followed by |ns3|.

 Clang-format installation
 =========================